chrdoe/chrdoe.github.io/_pages/talks.md

 Plenary
 ====

 Sep 2025: *Multilingualism in Linguistic Melanesia: A contribution to the typology of language contact*.
-[Syntax of the World's Languages X](https://sites.google.com/view/swl-x/home), Universität Potsdam
+[Syntax of the World's Languages X](https://sites.google.com/view/swl-x/home), Universität Potsdam.

 Dec 2022: *Every language matters!
 Types of knowledge that come from individual descriptions*.
 [14th International Conference of the Association for Linguistic Typology](https://sites.google.com/view/alt2022/program), University of Austin Texas.